KuroiRaku/COMP371OpenGL/README.md

 ‘J’: to decrease the scale\
 ‘WASD’: to move the model up, left, down, right respectively\
 ‘SHIFT + WASDQE’: to rotate the model in pitch, yaw, roll direction respectively by 5 degrees respectively\
+‘SHIFT + TFGH’: to allow all models except ground and world to turn left and right\
+‘SHIFT + UP DOWN LEFT RIGHT’: to allow shear transformation for each model\
 ‘P’: to render model with points\
 ‘L’: to render model with lines\
 ’T’: to render model with triangles\